Valedictory Lecture by Prof. Huib Ernste at Radboud University

 Social Theory and Geographical Thought

-This symposium is designed to critically think with the affective turn in Geography, and it is centred around a couple of questions:
+This symposium was designed to think with the affective turn in Geography critically, and it was centred around a couple of questions:

 • What social theories (can) deal with affect and space (even if they are not associated with the affective turn?)